CACHE-ITN are presenting a session at the SEB Annual Meeting in Gothenburg on Thursday 6 July from 15:45

 This one-day session will highlight key physiological processes in acid-base regulation, ion transport, calcification/regulation and the energy allocation involved, with special emphasis on invertebrates.
 In addition, linked to this session, “speed” presentations (Pecha Kucha) allowing early career scientists to pitch their work, will summarise key findings in recent research in this area, including implications and strategies for the aquaculture industry.

-Dr Susan Fitzer (University of Glasgow, UK) Invited
+Dr Susan Fitzer (University of Glasgow, UK)

 Mechanisms of biomineralisation in the mussel: what we know and what we still need to find out.

-Prof Melody Clark (British Antarctic Survey, UK)
+Professor Melody Clark (British Antarctic Survey, UK)

 Building shells in a changing world.